Architecture & Urbanism

 (Design Quality Team)

 Over this eleven year period, we remained an integral part of the State’s DQT overseeing the evolving design works for the entire site.
-This included: the Victorian Tennis Training Centre, Margaret Court Arena - Eastern and Western Precincts, Tanderrum Bridge, Rod Laver Arena re-development, Tennis Australia HQ building, Function and Media Centre Building and the Show Court Arena.
+This included: the Victorian Tennis Training Centre, Margaret Court Arena - Eastern and Western Precincts, Tanderrum Bridge, Rod Laver Arena re-development, Tennis Australia HQ building, the Function and Media Centre Building and, the final piece of this urban puzzle, the Show Court Arena.

 Victorian Law Courts